JonOttesen/Met-Seg/README.md

 To use either the 3D network call the ```predict.py``` script as follows:
 ```
-predict-met -i where/files/are/stored -i where/files/are/saved -c checkpoints/ --device cuda:0
+met-seg -i where/files/are/stored -i where/files/are/saved -c checkpoints/ --device cuda:0
 ```
 where ```-i``` is the location of the nifti files, ```-o``` where the files are stored (optional, by default they are stored in the same directory as the input), ```-c``` where the weights are stored, and ```--device``` which device to use for the prediction (cuda or cpu).
 2D support has not been added as the 3D variant seemed to have the most promise.

 ### Good to know

 It is recommended to have a GPU, but not recommended.
-In total, the inference takes about ... on a Nvidia RTX 3060 laptop version, and ... on an AMD Ryzen 9 5900HS.
-The model takes about 2.5GB of GPU memory.
+In total, the inference takes about 40 seconds on a Nvidia RTX 3060 laptop version.
+The model takes about 5.5GB of GPU memory.

 ### Installation